Lien Chan: Political career

 In 2005, after Ma was elected as KMT chairman to succeed Lien, the KMT Central Committee offered the title of "Chairman Emeritus" (Honorary Chairman) to Lien.

 In December 2010, Lien was awarded the Confucius Peace Prize in China, which was instituted as a reaction to the Nobel Peace Prize awarded to Liu Xiaobo.
-Lien's office said to the Taipei Times: “We've never heard of such an award and of course Mr Lien has no plans to accept it.”
+Lien's office said to the Taipei Times, "We've never heard of such an award and of course Mr Lien has no plans to accept it."

 Cross-strait relations

 April 2005 breakthrough journey to mainland China

 On April 26, 2005, Lien Chan traveled to mainland China to meet with the leaders of the Chinese Communist Party (CCP).
 His meeting with Communist Party general secretary Hu Jintao was the highest level exchange since Chiang Kai-shek and Mao Zedong met in Chongqing on August 28, 1945, to celebrate the victory in the Second Sino-Japanese War and discuss a possible truce in the impending Chinese Civil War.

 On April 27, Lien visited the Sun Yat-sen Mausoleum in Nanjing.
 On April 28, he arrived in Beijing.

 On the afternoon of April 29, he met with PRC Paramount leader Hu Jintao (in his capacity as General Secretary of the Chinese Communist Party).

-Before meeting with Hu on April 29, Lien Chan delivered a speech at Peking University, which his 96-year-old mother Chao Lan-k'un attended nearly 80 years ago.
+Before meeting with Hu on April 29, Lien Chan delivered a speech at Peking University, which his 96-year-old mother Chao Lan-kun attended nearly 80 years ago.
 On April 30, he headed to his birthplace Xi'an.
 He revisited Houzaimen Primary School, which he attended 60 years ago.
 He also visited the Great Mausoleum of Qin Shi Huang, China's first emperor.
 Early on May 1, he paid homage to his grandmother's tomb near Qingliangsi.

 Later that day, Lien arrived in Shanghai, where he attended a banquet hosted by Shanghai CCP Party Secretary General Chen Liangyu.
 On May 2, he met with Wang Daohan, the 90-year-old chairman of the mainland-based Association for Relations Across the Taiwan Straits, and the representatives of Taiwanese businesspeople.
 He returned to Taiwan at noon on May 3.